Confused About PF Deductions After Salary Raise? Need Guidance on Eligibility and Procedure

 Hi,

 Rs.
-6500 is the basic limit, upto which every employer contribute towards the Provident Fund from the both sides.
+6500 is the basic limit, up to which every employer contributes towards the Provident Fund from both sides.
 Even if the employee crosses the initial limit of Rs.
-6500, but deduction of PF will be continued till the employee is working with the same employer.
-Regarding this, one may increase the Basic but cannot reduce it.
+6500, the deduction of PF will continue until the employee is working with the same employer.
+In this scenario, one may increase the Basic but cannot reduce it.

-Yes, this employee is still eligible for the PF benefit despite his basic inceased to Rs.
+Yes, this employee is still eligible for the PF benefit despite his basic increasing to Rs.
 8000 from Rs.
 6000.

 Umesh Chaudhary